helpscout/hsds-react/docs/contributing/creating.md

 The second point is thoughtful architecture.
 HTML is the foundation to your React component.
 It's critical to get this right to make your components/app accessible and easy to reason about/comprehend.
 There has to be a purpose for every single HTML selector added to a React component.
 Describe that reasoning with a thoughtful className.

-Blue follows the [ITCSS](https://developer.helpscout.com/seed/glossary/itcss/) naming architecture, which is why components have a `className` prefix of `c-`.
+HSDS follows the [ITCSS](https://developer.helpscout.com/seed/glossary/itcss/) naming architecture, which is why components have a `className` prefix of `c-`.

 #### `is-superBold`